gboxo/gboxo.github.io/about.markdown

 }

-Hi, I'm Gerard Boxó

-I'm a Bioinformatics MCs student based on Barcelona.
-My main focus is on Mechanistic Interpretability.
-I created this blog to share my experiments, thoughts ,walktrougs of MI papers, and much more.
+Hello, I’m Gerard Boxó.

+I am currently pursuing a Master’s degree in Bioinformatics in Barcelona.
+My primary area of interest is Mechanistic Interpretability (MI), where I investigate how machine learning models, both LLMs and BIOML, can be made more transparent and understandable.

+This blog serves as a documentation of my journey, where I share experiments, insights, and detailed analyses of significant MI research papers.

+My goal is to provide valuable information for to anyone interested in Mechanistic Interpretability.
+I encourage you to explore the content, leave comments, and connect with me as I continue my learning journey.

 ### Connect with me:

-- [LinkedIn](www.linkedin.com/in/
+- [LinkedIn](www.linkedin.com/in/gerard-boxó-corominas-183598275
-gerard-boxó-corominas-183598275
 )
 - [Twitter](https://twitter.com/uadeoif)
 - [GitHub](https://github.com/gboxo)